InstagramScheduling

 Pro tip: Film raw footage in batches, then edit later.
 Filming 10 Reels back-to-back is faster than filming + editing one at a time.
 According to HubSpot's video marketing research, batch-creating video content improves consistency by 67%.

-Step 2: Open Your Instagram Scheduler
+Step 2: Open Your Instagram Reels Scheduler

 If using Meta Business Suite: